-Factbox: Sports events hit by the coronavirus epidemic
+Factbox - Sports events hit by the coronavirus epidemic

 * The first season of the NBA’s Basketball Africa League, which was scheduled to tip off in Dakar, Senegal, on March 13, has been postponed.

+The FIBA 3x3 Olympic qualification tournament that was scheduled to take place in Bengaluru, India from March 18-22 has been postponed.

-Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, and Frank Pingue in Toronto; Editing by Peter Rutherford/Ed Osmond/Clare Fallon/Pritha Sarkar/Maju Samuel
+Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, and Frank Pingue in Toronto; Editing by Lisa Shumaker and Clarence Fernandez